coding-exercise/ivan-monroy-backend-test/readme.md

 We propose 2 types of tests:

-1.  [test\_utils.py](test_utils.py) This file contains unit tests for the functions in the `utils.py`.
+1.  [test\_utils.py](test_utils.py) This file contains unit tests for the functions in the `utils.py` file.
 For instance, we can test the function that decides whether or not a word is a preposition.

 2.  [test\_endpoint.py](test_endpoint.py) This file tests the
     `parse` endpoint.
 Our testsuite includes *Test Case A* and *Test Case B*